wnccys/ERBRender/README.md

-# erbrender
+# erbr
-erbrender makes the bound and rendering of a given template inside a given layout;
+erbr makes the bound and rendering of a given template inside a given layout;

 ## Installation